wlach/gtha-electrification/pages/electrification-and-solar.md

 Our plan being to get off natural gas altogether, there were some smaller appliances to take care of: hot water, stove, and dryer.

 For hot water, we went with a boring old conventional electric heater, on account of us being a relatively small household that doesn't have high usage.
-A heat pump water heater was quoted as being several thousand more expensive, and it didn't seem worth the cost - it would probably take decades to recover the extra money, assuming the unit didn't break\!
+A heat pump water heater was quoted as being several thousand more expensive, and it didn't seem worth the cost: it would probably take decades to recover the extra money.

 We also replaced our old gas stove with a new induction range.
 Induction stoves are cool\!
 We were a little worried about what the experience cooking with them would be, but so far it's been great.
-They boil water like nothing else.
-They also aren't the health hazard that a gas stove is.
+It has the same "turn the knob, get heat" behaviour we enjoyed from a gas stove, without the particulate emissions.
+It also boils water super fast!

 We still have a gas drier that we haven't yet swapped out. 😭